Also known as sciatica, a medical condition characterized by pain that descends the leg from the lower back.

 The herniated spinal disc that presses on one of the lumbar or sacral nerve roots is the most frequent cause of sciatica, being present in approximately 90% of cases.

-The herniated disc is usually due to the degeneration related to the age of the outer ring, known as the fibrous ring, although there have also been involved injuries, injuries by lifting or straining.
+The herniated disc is usually due to the degeneration related to the age of the outer ring, known as the fibrous ring.
+However, injuries have also been involved by lifting or straining.

-The tears are almost always posterolateral (on the back of the sides of the body) due to the presence of the posterior longitudinal ligament in the spinal canal.
+The tears are almost always posterolateral (on the back of the sides of the body) due to the posterior longitudinal ligament in the spinal canal.

 This rupture in the disk ring can cause the release of chemicals that cause inflammation, which can cause severe pain even in the absence of compression of the nerve root.